A Matching Procedure for Sequential Experiments that Iteratively Learns which Covariates Improve Power

+These two abovementioned CARA methods assumed somewhat strict parametric models for the response (such as linearity).
+Here, we assume a general method and develop a robust design based on matching.

+In the sequential matching design of KK14, matches were created using covariate distances ignoring the individual covariates' relationships with the response.
+This creates improved covariate imbalance, but matches that are unfocused on improving estimation efficiency and experimental power, the main goal of restricted experimental design.

-In this paper, we introduce a CARA design which matches subjects on-the-fly using previous subjects' responses.
-The previous subjects' covariates and responses together allow us to iteratively detect differential importance of each covariate within the response function.
-Since some of the covariates can be mutually collinear, we also propose a stepwise procedure across the $p$ covariates.
+In this paper, we introduce a CARA design which matches subjects on-the-fly using previous subjects' covariates and responses.
+This information allows us to iteratively detect differential importance of each covariate within the response function.
+Although the investigator may know a priori how to pare down to a subset of covariates that are most likely to matter for the response, they likely will not know the differential importances among these covariates; and these are the importances we estimate.
+Additionally, since some of the covariates can be mutually collinear, we also propose a procedure to mitigate double-counting in the importances among the $p$ covariates.
 We then update the distance function $d$ using these estimated covariate importance weights.

 This new covariate-weighted distance function dramatically improves the quality of sequentially paired matches resulting in more accurate treatment effect estimates and higher experimental power.
+Our design neither suffers from the risk that a researcher can guess future assignments nor do our assignments exhibit any time trend even if the order of recruitment is related to subject severity.
 Section \ref{sec:methods} covers our model assumptions, previous work and our new methodology in detail.
 Section \ref{sec:results} demonstrates our procedure's dramatic improvements over using both clinical data and simulated data and Section~\ref{sec:discussion} concludes and offers future directions.